fequinta/fequinta/README.md

-- 👋 Hi, I’m @fequinta
+- 👋 Hi, I’m @fequinta you can reach me: fquintanavicuna@gmail.com
-- 👀 I’m interested in learning Web Development
 - 🌱 I’m currently in LE WAGON!
-- 💞️ I’m looking to collaborate on ...
-No, not yet!
-- 📫 How to reach me ...fquintanavicuna@gmail.com

 <!---
 fequinta/fequinta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.